How to Spring Clean Your Mind, Space and Routine When Life Feels Heavy

 30 Soft Life Journal Prompts for Slowing Down & Romanticizing Your Days

-So wherever you start, start gently.
+Wherever you start, start gently.
 Start small.
 And please be kind with yourself along the way.

 Save this for later. 🎀